fedora-iot/iot-docs/README.md

 $ ./build.sh
 ```

-Please note the build script uses Docker to build the site in an insolated environment.
+Please note the build script uses Docker to build the site in an isolated environment.
 You might be asked for a root password in order to run it.

 The result will be in a `./public/` directory.